 For more than a half century, the WNC Sports Awards Banquet has honored the best high school and college athletes and teams in this area.

-The event, sponsored and conducted by the Mountain Amateur Athletic Club, began in 1957.
+The WNC Sports Award Banquet, conducted by the Mountain Amateur Athletic Club, began in 1959.

-While the banquet includes recognizing such great Hall of Fame figures like football standout Charlie “Choo Choo” Justice, the original intent of founder Gene Oschenreiter, an Asheville business leader and former mayor, was always about the local high-school athletes.
+While the banquet includes recognizing such great Hall of Fame figures like football standout Charlie “Choo Choo” Justice, the original intent of Ochsenreiter was always about the local high-school athletes.

-One of the highlights of the evening is the presentation of the Gene Oschenreiter Lifetime Achievement Award, created several years ago to honor someone like its namesake, who gave so much time and energy for the banquet before he died in 2008.
+One of the highlights of the evening is the presentation of the MOOG/Gene Ochsenreiter Lifetime Achievement Award, created in 2000 to honor someone like its namesake, who gave so much time and energy for the banquet and his community before his death in 2008.

 "But Gene, always in his diplomatic and cordial way, would remind us that the banquet is for the kids.
 He always stressed that we couldn't let (anything) overshadow what the kids accomplished (and) that we shouldn't let the winners of the awards overshadow the accomplishments of the final nominees."

-The memories of the reactions of those kids and parents when a winner's name was announced — and the thought of not carrying on the legacy of a man he loved and admired — haunted Cooper and spurred his interest in reviving the event, which averages more than 500 in attendance.
+The memories of the reactions of those kids and parents when a winner's name was announced — and the thought of not carrying on the legacy of a man he loved and admired — haunted Cooper and spurred his interest in reviving the event, which has averaged more than 750 in attendance from 2015-17.